Bartholomey/the_lake_redoubt/julija/12_chapter_twelve.md

 Me: “I’m trying to shut the body down!
 You don’t know how hard, how painful it is ...
 It’s as if it has a will of its own; it’s doing all it can to survive.”

-*The angel says that the longer I live, more vulgar I am in her eyes.*
+*The angel says the longer I live, more vulgar I am in her eyes.*

 **82**